 - A project presented at any Regional Science Fair in the past may not be presented again unless there is a substantial expansion or extension of the previous investigation or design process.
 The project must only present work completed since the previous Regional Science Fair, though previous work may be referenced.

 - Students must follow the Safety Rules.

 - Ethics Pre-Approval is mandatory for all projects using animal and human participants.

-- Participating students are expected to attend all three days of the Science Fair.
+- Participating students are expected to be available for scheduled on-line judging sessions.
 Partial or skipped attendance may result in the reduction or loss of eligibility for awards.

 - The judging criteria for two-person projects require effective communication from both students during the presentation.